d-nader/poverty-frames-reddit/README.md

 # GENERAL INFORMATION

-Title of data set: Data and code for "Framing Poverty in Everyday Conversations"
+Title of data set: Data and code for "Framing Poverty in Everyday Conversations: Insights from Reddit"

 Description: This repository contains the code and materials used for my term paper on how poverty is framed and discussed on Reddit.

 Author information:
-Name: Darius Nader
+* Name: Darius Nader
-Institution: LMU Munich
+* Institution: LMU Munich

 Date of data collection: Jan 2023 to July 2025 Geographic location of data collection: Reddit (mainly North America)